 Dr Peters shares in the video below how we treat men with low testosterone and other male health related issues.

 How Optimal Testosterone/ Estrogen Balance Can Improve Your Health

 Research has proven that testosterone replacement for men in andropause is beneficial, resulting in improvement in libido, sexual function and sense of well-being.
+Men who were previously struggling to achieve sexual arousal can have their libido restored to peak levels.
 Additionally, increased muscle mass (and potentially increased muscle strength) and increased bone mass as well as decreased fat mass are frequently observed with testosterone therapy.”1

 The cardiac protective effects of testosterone supplementation in men include: